-The Date and Time setting is a function of the MSL OS on which MiCloud Management Portal runs and can be found when you log in to the server-manager address.
-The figure below shows the Date and Time menu.
+The Date and Time setting is a function of the MSL Operating System (OS) on which MiCloud Management Portal runs and are found when you log in to the server-manager address.
+The following figure shows the Date and Time menu.